Radio Tay

 Originally launched as a simulcast station on AM and FM, Radio Tay split into two distinct radio services on 9 January 1995: Tay FM, playing contemporary hit music and Tay AM, carrying an older selection of classic hits.
-On 19 January 2015, Tay 3 was launched as a locally-branded service of pop music aimed at 15- to 25-year-olds.
+On 19 January 2015, Tay 3 was launched as a locally branded, but national service of pop music aimed at 15- to 25-year-olds, however this brand was withdrawn in September 2017.
 These stations broadcast to the Tayside catchment area, with a potential target audience of 391,000 people.
-As of 2015, Radio Tay attracts a weekly audience of 204,000 listeners across its three services.
+As of Q1 2024, Tay FM has a weekly reach of 110,000 listeners (source: RAJAR).

-Most of Radio Tay's locally-produced programming airs on Tay FM, consisting of 13 hours on weekdays and 4 hours at weekends.
-Tay 2 produces a Scottish drivetime show on weekdays from its Dundee studios as well as live football commentaries on Saturday afternoons.
-All three stations also carry local news, sport and traffic bulletins every day.
-Networked programming is also carried on the three services from sister stations including Radio Clyde in Clydebank and Hits Radio in Manchester.
+Radio Tay's locally targeted programming for Tayside on Tay FM consists of 4 hours per day on weekdays (Breakfast 6-10am).
+Greatest Hits Radio (Tayside & Fife) (formerly Tay 2) produces no shows intended specifically for the Tayside area.
+Both stations carry local news, sport and traffic bulletins every day.
+Networked programming is carried on Tay FM from sister stations including Radio Clyde in Clydebank and Hits Radio in Manchester.

+Educational content

+In the 1980s, Radio Tay featured a number of educational radio programmes as part of their Campus Radio venture, in association with local colleges.